Afternoon tea Edinburgh: 15 of the best places for cake and a cuppa in Scotland's capital

 Prestonfield House

-Why: For all our five-star luxury you don’t get much more glamorous than Prestonfield in Edinburgh.
-These guys take their offering so seriously that they’ve even created their own bespoke tea blends.
-Pick from a handful of different rooms to suit your mood, with options during the summer including a spot with beautiful outdoor views or a seat in the rose garden itself, while throughout the colder month you can plump for a spot beside a real fire.
+What: For five-star luxury you don’t get much more glamorous than Prestonfield in Edinburgh.
+These guys take their offering so seriously that they’ve even created their own bespoke tea blends, offering everything from lemongrass and marigold to chilli cherry rooibos.
+Pick from a handful of different rooms to suit your mood, with options during the summer including a spot with beautiful outdoor views or a seat in the rose garden itself, while throughout the colder month you can plump for a spot beside a real fire where you can tuck into your sarnies.

 Where: Priestfield Road, EH16 5UT